 The Great Railway Exposition in 1980 was a huge celebration of the 150th anniversary of Liverpool Road Station, and festivities focused on the shipping shed where many historic locomotives were brought together.
 The event signalled a new era for the site as a heritage destination.

+Enthusiasm for the historic building was developing, and transformation was well under way.
 Over the next three years, the derelict shipping shed was transformed into the Power Hall of the North Western Museum of Science and Industry.
-As well as structural renovation works, other modifications were made such as the addition of strong concrete bases for the working engines that would soon go on display, and smooth paths for museum visitors to explore the displays.
+As well as structural renovation works, other modifications were made such as the addition of strong concrete bases for the working engines that would soon go on display, and walkways were created for museum visitors to explore the displays.
 Here are a few images of the transformation in progress over 1982 and 1983:

 1983

-In 1983, the Power Hall opened to the public, and became the first and one of the best-loved galleries in the museum.
+In 1983, the Power Hall opened to the public, the first and one of the best-loved galleries in the museum.
 Home to a stunning collection of working engines, the Power Hall became a Manchester institution.
 It’s always been a very sensory experience.
-The clank and churn of engines, the hypnotic motion of a piston, the hiss of steam and the smell of oil often trigger fond memories for visitors who sometimes first visited the Power Hall as a child.
+The Power Hall has been inspiring visitors for generations.
+The clank and whirr of engines, the hypnotic motion of a piston, the hiss of steam and the smell of oil often trigger fond memories for visitors who first visited the Power Hall as a child.
 The grand scale and brick walls of the shipping shed that houses the gallery have always been a distinctive part of the Power Hall experience.

 2019

-Technical issues in 2017 meant that we lost steam and through numerous surveys, the Science Museum Group found structural issues within the fabric of the building that meant the whole gallery had to be closed to the public in April 2019.
+Aging infrastructure meant that we lost steam operations in 2017, and through numerous surveys, the Science Museum Group found structural issues within the fabric of the building, meaning that the whole gallery sadly had to be closed to the public in April 2019, after delighting generations of visitors for nearly 40 years.

 dear sarah read your blog on powr hall look forward to your talk at mrias. have got some slides of the empty power hall before mosi and also great railway exposition you might like to see sometime.